 McDonald's Monopoly Game is not a scam.
-It's a legitimate sweepstakes that offers chances to win big prizes worth up to a million dollars.
+It's a legitimate giveaway that offers chances to win big prizes worth up to a million dollars.
 McDonald's Monopoly gives away lots of other prizes as well, like free food, small cash prizes, gift cards, product coupons, and more.

 So why does the McDonald's game have a bad reputation?

-The McDonald's Monopoly Game Scandal:
+The McDonald's Monopoly Game Scandal